What Up, Dog?

-What Up, Dog? is a 1988 album by Was (Not Was).
+What Up, Dog? is the third studio album by Was (Not Was).
 It became the group's breakthrough album worldwide and was ranked #99 on the Rolling Stone magazine's list of the 100 Best Albums of the 1980s.
 The cover illustration was credited to Christoph Simon and Karen Kelly.

 Background

 Success of What Up, Dog? was propelled by the group's two biggest hits: "Walk the Dinosaur" and "Spy in the House of Love" and four other singles.
 The former was promoted by a popular music video in which the band performed while a group of girls in campy cave girl costumes danced.
 The video received heavy rotation on MTV and MuchMusic and led the single into the top ten of the US singles chart in 1989.
 Artist/animator Christoph Simon created videos to accompany the tracks "What Up, Dog?", "Dad I'm in Jail" and the Tom Waits-style "Earth to Doris".
 These appeared on MTV's Liquid Television and in various film festivals, including the Spike & Mike festival.

 The album had fewer guest vocalists than their previous album and instead was focused around the group's two lead singers, Sweet Pea Atkinson and Sir Harry Bowens.
 However, a typically long list of collaborators and guest musicians worked on the album including Elvis Costello (co-writer of "Shadow & Jimmy"), Marshall Crenshaw (co-writer of "Love Can Be Bad Luck"), and Frank Sinatra Jr. on "Wedding Vows in Vegas".
 It also included the second re-recording of the group's signature song: "Out Come the Freaks".